Orbifold Stability and Miyaoka-Yau Inequality for minimal pairs: Introduction

-The orbifold tangent sheaf of any minimal log canonical pair of log general type $(X,D)$ is slope semistable with respect to $K_X+D$. \end{thmc}
+The orbifold tangent sheaf of any minimal log canonical pair of log general type $(X,D)$ is slope semistable with respect to $K_X+D$. \end{bigthm}

-The general strategy to prove Theorem C is inspired from \cite{CP2} and \cite{GSS}, and the main analytical input is the theory of \textit{conical/cuspidal} metrics, cf \S \ref{mixed}.
+The general strategy to prove Theorem~\ref{thm:SS} is inspired from \cite{CP2} and \cite{GSS}, and the main analytical input is the theory of \textit{conical/cuspidal} metrics, cf \S \ref{mixed}.
 These metrics are the logarithmic (or pair) analogue of Kähler metrics and they provide canonical \--though possibly singular\-- hermitian metrics on the orbifold tangent sheaf of a pair $(X,D)$, say when $K_X+D$ is ample.
 These metrics are the key to derive geometric properties of the orbifold tangent sheaf (like semistability) knowing only positivity/negativity properties of its determinant.
 However, when the pair $(X,D)$ is singular, these metrics are unfortunately too singular to carry over the existing analysis in the (log) smooth case.
 So one needs to regularize the metrics on a resolution and control the resulting error terms.

-This constitutes the core of the work to get Theorem C.
+The control of the error term is given by Lemma~\ref{int:zero}; from a technical point of view, this constitutes the core of the proof.
+This lemma is the equivalent in this more general context of \cite[Lemma 3.7]{GSS}.
+However, the strategy of its proof is completely different and somewhat simpler.
+It relies on pluripotential theory and more specifically on the notion of strong convergence developed e.g. in \cite{BBEGZ}.
+We explain in Remark~\ref{remark} why a new strategy was actually needed.

-The last step of the proof of Theorem C is to relate the semistability of the orbifold tangent sheaf of a resolution to the one of $X$.
+The last step of the proof of Theorem~\ref{thm:SS} is to relate the semistability of the orbifold tangent sheaf of a resolution to the one of $X$.
 This is a place where it is crucial to have defined the orbifold tangent sheaf in an intrinsic way (that is, not with any particular choice for a cover but rather the possibility to work with all adapted covers at the same time). \\